 Associate Artistic Director/Designer

-Rebecca Ashton is new to the Miami area and is thrilled to join the Area Stage team!
-She has been performing and studying voice, dance, and acting since the age of two and has been teaching for over 10 years.
+Rebecca Ashton has been performing and studying voice, dance, and acting since the age of two and has been teaching for over 15 years.
 She recently graduated with her BFA from the Weitzenhoffer School of Musical Theatre at the University of Oklahoma and plans to pursue an MFA in theatre soon.
+Outside of the arts education field, Rebecca has extensive nonprofit management experience- specifically in marketing development.

 Favorite regional roles include: My Fair Lady (Eliza Doolittle), Beauty and the Beast (Belle), The Tempest (Miranda), The Fantasticks (Luisa), Snow White (Snow White), and A Chorus Line (Judy).
 University: On the Town (Claire), Something Wicked this Way Comes--a world premiere workshop production (Miss Foley), Sunday in the Park with George (Celeste 1/Elaine).
 Rebecca was part of the Santa Monica Playhouse Repertory Company for six years and toured with them to the UK, Japan, Ireland, and Holland where she performed and taught theatre workshops.
 Rebecca also served as the Director of Preschool Education and the Assistant Director of the Junior Acting Theatre Workshop Division (ages 6-12) at the Santa Monica Playhouse.
 She has taught all styles of dance throughout Los Angeles area and Oklahoma.
 She has choreographed productions of My Fair Lady, South Pacific, Treasure Island, Beauty and the Beast, Seussical, Cabaret, Grease, Winnie the Pooh, High School Musical and A Chorus Line, among others.
 In addition to serving as choreographer, Rebecca has also vocal directed many productions, including the yearly Los Angeles youth holiday concert series, Holipalooza!
 She feels incredibly privileged to have had the opportunity to work with the Royal Shakespeare Company and the Globe Theatre in London, as well as with the Model Language Studio in Tokyo.
 She would like to thank all the fantastic theatre moms and dads at ASC for giving her the opportunity to pass on her knowledge to their young people!